COVID-19 Pandemic: 2020 California Snowbird Living

 May 2020

-On May 1st, The condo association reopened the pools but with the restriction that only one person at a time was allowed in the pool area.
+On May 1st, the condo association reopened the pools, but imposed a restriction allowing only one person in the pool area at a time.

-On May 12th we flew home from Palm Springs not knowing when we'd be able to return.
-It will depend on how the next 6-12 months plays out with COVID-19.
-Here's a picture when we landed at Logan Airport in Boston.
+We flew back home from Palm Springs on May 12th, uncertain about when we might return.
+This will depend on how the situation with COVID-19 unfolds over the next 6-12 months.
+Here is a picture from when we arrived at Logan Airport in Boston.